Macroscopic loops in the $3d$ double-dimer model: Definitions and results

 \paragraph{The double-dimer model.} The double-dimer model is sampled by superimposing two independent dimer covers with uniform distribution on the set of possible dimer covers.
-Each realisation of the model can then be viewed as a collection of disjoint self-avoiding loops, where some of these loops may consist of two dimers on the same edge.
+Each realisation of the model can then be viewed as a collection of disjoint self-avoiding loops.